IBM/spss-modeler-flow-finance/README.md

 ![Mortgage Model](images/mortgage-data-transformed.png)

-7. To evaluate the data, let's use the graph node `Evaluation`.
+7. To evaluate the model, let's use the graph node `Evaluation`.
 Click three dots and select `Open`.
 Keep all the defaults as it will use the `_transformed` column for evaluation.
 And click `Run` on the same node.

 ![Mortgage Evaluation](images/mortgage_evaluation.png)